iamxeeshankhan/InternetSpeedMonitor/readme.md

 - Language: C# (.NET)
 - UI: WPF
-- Windows-only: Uses `System.Management` and WMI performance counters
+- Windows-only: Uses `System.Net.NetworkInformation` (with optional WMI)

 **Note:** This application displays the total internet speed of your entire PC — not just the speed of a specific browser, downloader, torrent client, or application.
 It measures the overall upload and download traffic coming in and out of your system.
 As a result, the reported speed may differ from what you see in individual applications such as your browser, download manager, or torrent client.